Ilagan: Cityhood

-Ilagan has attempted to gain cityhood status at least three times in its history:

-On February 2, 1998, congress passed Republic Act No. 8474 which sought to convert Ilagan into a city.
+On February 2, 1998, congress passed Republic Act 8474 which sought to convert Ilagan into a city.
 But the plebiscite held on March 14, 1999, turned down its bid for cityhood.
-The majority of the people voted no in that event.
+The majority of the people voted no in that event under the mayoralty of Mercedes P. Uy.

-On March 2, 2005, House bill no. 3847 was filed and approved by the house and transmitted for the cityhood of Ilagan but remains pending for concurrence in the senate.
-The bill did not go through when mayor Delfinito Albano was gunned down by three unidentified men in the night of June 27, 2006, in Quezon City.
+On March 2, 2005, House bill no. 3847 was filed and approved by the house and transmitted for the cityhood of Ilagan but remained pending concurrence in the senate.
+The bill did not go through when mayor Delfinito C. Albano was gunned down by three unidentified men in the night of June 27, 2006, in Quezon City.
 The campaign used the term C-U-DAD Ilagan for the cityhood status of Ilagan.

-On February 27, 2012, Ilagan renewed its bid for cityhood as sponsored by house bill no. 5917.
+On February 27, 2012, Ilagan renewed its bid for cityhood as sponsored by House bill no. 5917.
 Local officials of the town expressed support for the town's conversion into a city.
-On May 22, 2012, the congress approved the cityhood bill of Ilagan on its House Resolution No. 144 and was signed by then President Benigno Aquino III on June 21, 2012.
-Plebiscite was held on August 11, 2012, with a majority of votes voting yes.
+On May 22, 2012, the congress approved the cityhood bill of Ilagan on its House resolution no. 144 and was signed by then President Benigno Aquino III on June 21, 2012.
+Plebiscite was held on August 11, 2012, with a majority of votes voting yes under the leadership of Josemarie L. Diaz.
 By virtue of Republic Act 10169, Ilagan was then proclaimed as a new component city, the third in the province of Isabela and the fourth in Cagayan Valley on the same day by COMELEC Commissioner Armando Velasco.